brians1982/portfolio/FEA_Surrogate/README.md

 #### Training a Neural Network and checking the results
 <code>Normalize_and_Train.ipynb</code>

 Since the Neural Network requires consistent input and output, the stresses are interpolated to a set number of points along a path in the fillet.
 See the contour plot above for the path definition.
-For each model, a SciPy 1d interpolator is fit to the fillet stress.
+For each model, a SciPy 1d interpolator is fit to the stress along the fillet, shown above.
 The stress is then interpolated to 50 evenly spaced points along the path and used for training outputs.
 Additional Features are created from the model dimensions, including the Ligament thickness, the length of the beam beyond the fillet, and ratios of L3/L1, R1/R2, and R1/L1.
 The Neural Network is trained and plots are created to check the accuracy of the predictions.

 Now that the FEA Surrogate is trained, it may be used to search the design space by evaulating grids of design points, or included in an optimization routine, such as **scipy.optimize.minimize**.
+For example, I have used scipy.optimize.minimize to minimize an assembly's weight, and a surrogate model to evaluate a stress constraint for a quick-turnaround preliminary design.

 ![Metrics](Metrics.png)